Apply for services

 How do Rebuilding Together Colorado's Programs Work?

 Once we receive your complete application, our staff will schedule an assessment of repairs needed at your home.
-Following the assessment, applications selected for repair services will be accepted into one of our core programs:
+Following the assessment, eligible homeowners are selected for repair services as part of one our core programs:

 |Safe @ Home